 There are a number of hotels without resort fees in Vegas.
 Here are a few options:

-Hotels with no resort fee ON THE STRIP:
+Las Vegas Hotels with no resort fees ON THE STRIP:

 - Best Western Plus Casino Royale